Making a Website with GitHub/Quarto

 For example, I use output-dir: docs which tells R to create the website in a docs folder.

-To preview your website, use quarto preview in the terminal, or, render your website and then open the index.html file inside the docs folder (in this case you will to re-render and refresh the page to see new changes).
+To preview your website, use quarto preview in the terminal (the website will automatically update with any future changes), or render your website and then open the index.html file inside the docs folder (you will need to re-render and refresh the page to see new changes).

 Step 2.
 Serving your Website with GitHub